 - Airborne Mook: Everyone, once you apply wings to the enemies.

 - Bullet Hell: Winged Spinies fire spikes that fly across the screen.
 Add enough of them and this is the result.

 - The Cameo: Micro-Goombas appear if you shake a Goomba.

 - Combinatorial Explosion: A lot of the fun advertised in the trailer revolves around putting things together that don't go together in the normal games, and the game having updated physics/rules to deal with it.
-Any enemy can have wings applied to it, anything can bounce on springboards, and different objects can be stacked upon one another in unorthodox permutations.
+Any enemy can have wings applied to it, anything can bounce on springboards, and different objects can be in previews stacked upon one another in unorthodox permutations.

 - Easter Egg: The Luigi Mushroom appears infrequently.

 - Fake Difficulty: Given Sturgeon's Law, this is bound to happen with some user created levels, especially since people can share levels to other players.